jethrocarr/puppet-mail/README.md

 # Requirements

-Currently only the following distributions are supported - PRs adding support for other distributions are always welcome.
+Currently only the following distributions are supported, although others may also work as-is.
+Any PRs adding support for other distributions or platforms are always welcome.

 * CentOS (7)
+* Ubuntu (16.04)

 You must include the following Puppet module dependencies - ideally in your `Puppetfile` if using an r10k workflow.